-Your charity should already have systems in place so that it can make sure that that people who are already in a trustee position have not become disqualified, under the current automatic disqualification rules, in the period since they were appointed.
+Your charity should have systems in place so that it can make sure people who are already in a trustee or senior manager position have not become disqualified in the period since they were appointed.

-- are received from both trustees and relevant senior managers
+- are received from both trustees and any relevant senior managers

-- at which intervals to ask for declarations from relevant senior managers and trustees
+- the intervals at which to ask for declarations from relevant senior managers and trustees

 In addition to obtaining signed declarations, your charity should also check any relevant official registers which record the names of people who are disqualified from acting as charity trustees.
 These are listed at the end of this guide.